Are You Considering A Septoplasty With Latera Implants And Turbinate Reduction? Read On For My Experience + Recovery Tool Kit!

 I tried to eat, but my front teeth were sore, so I stuck to liquids and yogurt.
 I definitely used the pain meds that were prescribed to me when the local anesthetic wore off.
 I also took a capsule of turmeric/curcumin which is an anti inflammatory supplement known to reduce swelling.

 That night was pretty rough.
 Not due to pain because the medication kept it under control, but because of the congestion.
 I had to sleep propped up, which wasn’t comfortable, and I kept waking due to dry mouth and a dry throat.
-I’m also pretty sure I stopped breathing a couple of times while I slept because I would jerk awake gasping for air.
-I’m pretty sure many people have experienced the same thing while recovering from Septoplasty surgery.
+Due to that, I went out and bought a warm-mist humidifier (it definitely helps).

 I used my saline nasal spray (very gently), but all that seemed to do was make my nose stuffier (I did that about 3-4 times that day).
 My nose still bled so I had to continue wearing gauze underneath my nose.

 I’m having panick attacks from time to time because i can barely get air in through my tubes and it’s making me feel claustrophobic.
-Saline solution clears it out for a little while but then it begins to dry and crust over all over again.
+Saline solution clears it out for a little while but then it begins to dry and crust all over again.
 I tell myself to hang in there as I’m getting my splints out tomorrow.

 I also went out today and absolutely had to wear sunglasses because it’s so bright out but, they hurt my nose due to the Latera implants which have become swollen and are poking out through my skin.
 Luckily, someone online told me about a headband that lifts the glasses off of your nasal bridge and I ordered a pair because I really need to wear my sunglasses when I drive.

 There’s really no subtle way to yank splints out, so having them taken out with force is pretty painful.
 I can honestly say that I was in more pain having splints taken out than the day I had surgery.
 The doctor also told me that I will have dissolvable stitches in there for a while, and to not tug on them.

 Below are my before and after photos.
 You can definitely see how bad the septum was and how great of a difference Septoplasty made.
 It even changed the shape of my nose tip—making it more symmetrical.

 The only concern were the Latera implants, which were looking too superficial, but the ENT doctor told me to wait it out and see if the swelling goes down.

 The next two weeks of Septoplasty recovery, I noticed my nose going back to a normal slim shape.
 The nostrils aren’t perfectly symmetrical, but it’s a huge improvement aesthetically.
 My nose also isn’t tender anymore.
 If my child accidently bumps it with their head I’m not crying in pain—I barely feel it.